VictorOps is now Splunk On-Call! Learn More.

 As we’ve discussed before, we like to break up conversations around incident management into five phases.
 This framework gives us a common language to discuss improvements that teams can adopt to make on-call suck less.

 Most people immediately recognize the first 3 phases, that’s certainly where all the action and adventure lives in on-call.
-That said, the last two are the most important for a team if reducing time-to-resolution is their focus.
+That said, the last two are the most important for a team when reducing time-to-resolution is their focus.
 Analysis and Readiness is where teams focus on learning and enacting improvements.
 Without significant, ongoing focus on these phases, teams will rarely manage to get out of a break/fix cycle.

 Iteration.
 I cannot overstate that the best thing you can do to get better at Incident Management is to keep trying to get better at Incident Management.
 In most environments, the reality of on-call is a kind of foggy staggering between outages.
 A large event will occur, after which teams will scurry around trying to implement changes to Detection, Response, Remediation, and systems all at once.
 A harried two weeks will come to a close with many ideas half implemented, then everyone returns to their day job of programming or systems.
 No further work is performed to get things better until the next big outage.